NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - JB
     - Hitbox appears 1 frame later
     - Hitbox disappears 3 frames later
+    - Hitboxes decreased to 150 in size, from 179
 - JB(B) and JB(2B) are strings
 - JA in combos teleports with 6 or 4
 - JY added